 Kevin Lings, Stanlib’s chief economist, said this largely reflected the surge in platinum production following the extended strike in the first five months of 2014.

 Finance was the only sector to continue to post ever-stronger growth, emerging market analysts at Nomura said.
+Compared with the same period in 2014, finance, real estate and business services increased by 2.7%.

 Statistics South Africa said a decline in government employee numbers had also negatively affected GDP figures.
 Thousands of civil servants resigned during 2014 and into 2015 over false rumours about pension fund reforms, and the declining numbers showed up in the growth figures.